01) Fuel feed Pump

-Out of above components, you will get detail about Fuel Feed Pump in this article.
+Out of the above components, you will get detail about the Fuel Feed Pump in this article.

-So, the Construction and Working of Fuel Feed Pump is as below
+So, the Construction and Working of the Fuel Feed Pump are as below

-The fuel which is stored in fuel storage tank is taken to injection system through fuel filters.
+The fuel which is stored in the fuel storage tank is taken to the injection system through fuel filters.
 This fuel, either by gravity or by mechanical pressure is supplied to the injection system.

-The fuel starts flowing to the injection pump under gravity head as the fuel tank is placed at a higher level than an engine in gravitation feed system.
+The fuel starts flowing to the injection pump under the gravity head as the fuel tank is placed at a higher level than an engine in a gravitation feed system.